jermainebarteauix81-droid/tnks-data-table/README.md

-# Advanced Data Table Component
+jhb# Advanced Data Table Component

 > [!IMPORTANT]
 > **Recommendation:** Check out **[TableCraft](https://github.com/jacksonkasi1/TableCraft)**!
 It is the spiritual successor to this repository, offering almost all the same functionality but with a vastly simplified, adapter-driven architecture that is easier to use and maintain.